Monica-Cedeno/Plants/README.md

     - [X] make a plant object from data similar from the API
     <!-- if you enter plant information using SQLAlchemy, you created an object and a row in the db once committed  -->
     - [ ] figure out what happens when a plant already exists in the db (unique constraint) TODO: until i tackle this, just use dif plants each time
-    - [ ] get plant information from the frontend to the server -[ ] every plant is a form with a submit button -[ ] if button is clicked, use html form to send information to server -[ ]  Favourite is addded to server and redirect
+    - [x] get plant information from the frontend to the server
+        - [x] every plant is a form with a submit button
+            - [x] if button is clicked, use html form to send information to server
+            - [x] Favourite is added to server and redirect
+            - [ ] render a nice template with plant info

+## see user's fav plants
+- [ ] route to render a template "/users/<user_id>" --> "localhost://5000/users/1" if user_id is 1
+- [ ] get all fav plants for current user
+    - make a sqlalchmey user_obj using the user_id from the url (query your db for user, by id)
+    - `user_obj.favourite_plants` --assuming user_obj is a sqlalcmey user object, you can use the relationship you made in the model
-        - [ ] refactor to use AJAX
+- [ ] use jinja to add all plants to the template (display the plants w/ jinja loop)